raml-org/raml-js-parser-2/documentation/GettingStarted.md

 properties:
   tailLength : [ 'number' ]
 ```
 Thus, body type has body media type as name and inherits type specified in `type` property.
-Lets see it again with the help of runtime type system:
+Lets see it again with the help of nominal type system:
 ```js
 api.resources().filter(function(resource){return resource.relativeUri().value()=="/pets"})
     .forEach(function(resource){